nguemechieu/TradeExpert/README.md

 Monitor account balance through telegram;
 Trade on directly on telegram interface;
 Our website will soon be realese so you can open your account and check it properly.
-Crypto functionnality are not yet completed but will soon be released.
+Crypto functionnalities are not yet completed but will soon be released.
 THIS SOFTWARE REQUIRE YOU TO HAVE A TELEGRAM TOKEN and MT4 SOFTWARE TO RUN MQL CODE.